Botanical Name: Calendula officinalis

 Exposure: Full sun to part shade

-Bloom Period: Spring to fall
+Bloom Period: Spring to frost

 Attributes: Attracts Pollinators, Cut Flower, Deer Resistant, Drought Tolerant, Edible Flower

 When to Sow Outside: RECOMMENDED.
 Cold Climates: 2 to 4 weeks before your average last frost date.
 Mild Climates: Early spring for summer bloom and late summer for winter bloom.
+Ideal soil temperature for germination is 68°–85°F.

 When to Start Inside: 4 to 6 weeks before your average last frost date; recommended for cold climates.